joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/LinearGaugeBuilder.md

 # Kendo.Mvc.UI.Fluent.LinearGaugeBuilder

-Defines the fluent interface for configuring the !:LinearGauge{T} component.
+Defines the fluent interface for configuring the LinearGauge component.

 ## Methods